 I find myself back on the US east coast thinking about an earth drifting destination.
 Here, costs could be too high to sustain for elongated time, without engaging in a potential work-a-lot-for-a-little scenario.
 A situation could entail a lot of toiling, while allowing only the ability to break even.
-This is because of perceived astronomical living costs in the US’ northeast and other parts of the United States.
+This is because of perceived astronomical living costs in the US northeast and other parts of the United States.

 I am currently in central FL, where a car is virtually mandatory.
 Nevertheless, from a drifting perspective, an automobile would be a poorly thought-out purchase.
 With the dinero a car would cost, it is possible to go somewhere and live-in-an-exotic-realm.

 As much as spontaneity will need to help spark an idea, planning nowadays is more necessary.
 Countries are not as easily accessible as they were two-and-a-half years ago.
 Nevertheless, things have been improving.

 Hereinafter, where does a drifter potentially get-up-and-go in the summer of ‘22?

 South American lands are open.
 I am only allowed 44 more days in Colombia this calendar year, so it could be Ecuador, Perú, or Bolivia.
 These Andean republics have great drifting potential.

 Guatemala, Honduras and Nicaragua could be considered.
 These tropical central American pieces of earth have their allure.

 I prefer a place where English is not the native tongue.
 Hopefully the currency is kind to my drifting dollar.
 Nature and the tropics come to mind.
 A place to do dawn yoga in a miraculous setting; hiking and bird watching by default, engaging with the earth, away from the city hustle and bustle, although metro areas have their boons.

 I would prefer an idyllic place that is not overly touristy yet.
 Of course I like travelers who are broadening their horizons through newness.
 They are typically good to have conversations with and they help local economies.
-For locals, the pros of this transient influx tend to outweigh the cons.
+For locals, the pros of a transient influx hopefully outweighs the cons.